joakimbits/normalize/README.md

 This is a suite of tools for detecting objects in two stages: first large and easy-to-detect objects, and then smaller objects inside them.

-It focusses on what was most difficult to detect: Small capsules of bottles visible within cardboard insets inside cardboard boxes.
+It focuses on what was most difficult to detect: Small capsules of bottles visible within cardboard insets inside cardboard boxes.

 The previously trained object detector was used only to detect parent objects reliably, and the new object-in-object detector was used to detect what was inside them reliably also.